H. L. Hunt: Life

-Hunt was born near Ramsey, in Carson Township, Fayette County, Illinois, the youngest of eight children.
+Hunt was born near Ramsey in Carson Township, Illinois, the youngest of eight children.
 He was named after his father, Haroldson Lafayette Hunt, who was a prosperous farmer-entrepreneur.
 His mother was Ella Rose (Myers) Hunt.
+His grandfather, Waddy Hunt, was a Confederate cavalry officer for the 27th Arkansas Infantry Regiment during the American Civil War and was murdered by Quantrill's Raiders in 1864, after being mistaken for a Union sympathizer.

-Hunt was homeschooled.
+H. L. Hunt Jr. was homeschooled.
 He did not go to elementary school or to high school.
 Later, he said that education is an obstacle to making money.
 As a teenager, Hunt traveled to different places before he settled in Arkansas, where he was running a cotton plantation by 1912.
 He had a reputation as a math prodigy and was a gambler.
+Hunt is reported in internal FBI memoranda to have run prostitution activities in Arkansas and, later in the 1950s, a private horse racing and gambling bookmaking operation from his office in Dallas.

 It was said that after his cotton plantation was flooded, he turned his last $100 into more than $100,000 after he had gambled in New Orleans.
-With his winnings, he purchased oil properties in the neighborhood of El Dorado, Arkansas.
-He was generous to his employees, who, in turn, were loyal to him by informing him of rumors of a massive oil field to the south, in East Texas.
+With his winnings, he purchased oil properties in El Dorado southeast of Texarkana, Arkansas.
+He was generous to his employees, who in turn were loyal to him by informing him of rumors of a massive oil field to the south, in East Texas.
 In negotiations over cheese and crackers, at the Adolphus Hotel in Dallas, with the wild-catter who discovered the East Texas Oil Field, Columbus Marion "Dad" Joiner, Hunt secured title to what was the largest known oil deposit in the world.
 Hunt had agreed to pay Joiner $1,000,000 and to protect him from liability for his many fraudulent transactions surrounding the property.

 In 1957, Fortune estimated that Hunt had a fortune of $400–700 million, and was one of the eight richest people in the United States.
 J. Paul Getty, who was considered to be the richest private citizen in the world, said of Hunt, "In terms of extraordinary, independent wealth, there is only one man—H. L. Hunt."

+Hunt, alongside his fellow Texan businessmen D. Harold Byrd, Stanley Marcus and Roy Mark Hofheinz, was a subject of the 1968 BBC documentary The Plutocrats, about the ultra-rich of Texas.